Good Medicine - 02. Sophomore Year - Cover

 "Sure!"

 While we were moving his things, we ran into Jason, Pete, and Marie.
-I greeted all of them warmly, and as more of our friends arrived, we all shifted to helping them move their things in, and by mid-afternoon, the entire gang was back together.
-Melody had said 'hello' but had given me the cold shoulder the entire time, including when I helped carry a box to her room.
-She eventually disappeared into her room without a word to anyone, as far as I was aware.
+I greeted all of them warmly, and as more of our friends arrived, we all shifted to helping them move their things in, and by mid-afternoon, our entire group from Freshman year was back together.
+Melody had said 'hello' but otherwise, she'd given me the cold shoulder.
+That included when I helped carry a box to her room, and she eventually disappeared into her room without a word to anyone, as far as I was aware.

 "What happened between you and your main squeeze?"
 Clark asked when Melody disappeared.